Ambasdr

 Designing the identity layer between people and AI.

-An AI-powered identity layer for modern professionals, creators, and founders — one contextual, conversational place that explains who someone is, what they do, and why it matters, even when they're not in the room.
+An AI-powered identity layer for professionals, creators, and founders.
+One place that explains who someone is, what they do, and why it matters, and can answer for them even when they're not in the room.

 First principles